Review Analysis Conclusion

 Wiring vs. Wireless Tradeoffs

 Wired hitch lights generally tap into a trailer harness or splice into existing tail light circuits.
-They offer constant power without charging downtime and often current Amazon listing detail less over the long term.
+They offer constant power without charging downtime and often cost less over the long term.
 The downside is installation time and the need for a proper ground connection.
 Wireless trailer lights, especially rechargeable magnetic units, go on in seconds and come off just as fast.
 They suit renters, seasonal boaters, or anyone who tows infrequently.
 The tradeoff is battery management; you must remember to charge the unit and confirm it is synced before each trip.

 Installation and Setup Considerations